 Peach pits are also very hard, and if your dog tries to chew on one, he could damage his jaw or even fracture a tooth.

-Parts of the Peach Contain Cyanide
+Parts Of The Peach Contain Cyanide

 It is also worth noting that peach pits, along with the leaves and stems of peaches, contain a compound called amygdalin.
 The digestive enzymes in a dog’s gastrointestinal system will break this compound down into hydrogen cyanide, which is toxic in high doses.
 Luckily, there are only trace amounts of amygdalin in a single peach pit, so most dogs would need to eat many peach pits to reach a toxic dose of cyanide.

 The exception to this would be a dog with liver disease.
 If your dog has impaired liver function, then the liver might not effectively filter out toxins such as cyanide, and he may be more susceptible to cyanide poisoning.
-Either way, peach pits still pose several multiple risks if they are eaten, so always avoid allowing your pet access to these.
+Either way, peach pits still pose several multiple risks if they are eaten, so always avoid allowing your pet access to them.

 Windfall Peaches May Cause Alcohol Poisoning

 Windfall peaches (and other fruits) should always be avoided, as these can pose some potentially serious health risks.
 Peaches that have been lying on the ground for a few days will begin to ferment, and this leads to ethanol (alcohol) production within the fruit.
-If your pup eats a lot of fermented peaches, then he is likely to be at risk from alcohol poisoning.
+If your pup eats a lot of fermented peaches, then he is likely to be at risk for alcohol poisoning.

-Signs of toxicity from alcohol include lack of coordination (Fido may appear ‘drunk’), drowsiness, unconsciousness, slow heart rate, possibly even leading to a heart attack and death.
+Signs of toxicity from alcohol include lack of coordination (Fido may appear “drunk”), drowsiness, unconsciousness, and slow heart rate, possibly even leading to a heart attack and death.
 Even relatively small amounts of alcohol can cause canines to become very sick.
 So, if you suspect your pup has eaten fermented peaches, then contact your veterinarian immediately for advice.

 Windfalls Can Also Cause Mold Toxicity